Glycemic Index of Boiled potatoes

 What is the glycemic index of Boiled potatoes?

-Boiled potatoes has a glycemic index (GI) of 70, which is classified as high GI.
-With a medium GI of 70, Boiled potatoes provides moderate energy release.
-Best consumed in controlled portions or paired with low GI foods to balance blood sugar response.
+Boiled potatoes has a glycemic index of 70, which is classified as high GI.
+This means it has a rapid impact on blood sugar levels.

 What is the glycemic load of Boiled potatoes?